plurid/joiner/README.md

 ## Usage

-Joiner requires a `joiner.yaml` file at the root of the packages/workspaces.

-In the `joiner.yaml` file the packages paths must be registered such as
+Joiner requires a `joiner.yaml` file where the packages paths must be registered such as

 ``` yaml
 packages: